EmrahFidan/javaProjects/README.md

 This project is the project folder I use to learn Java syntax, with basic and intermediate project examples.

-It also includes my LAB assignments for my lessons and my user input project to improve my object-based proegamation knowledge.
+It also contains my LAB assignments for my classes and my user input project to improve my object-based programming skills.

-<h2 style="color: #fee440;"> Features </h2>
+<h2 > Features </h2>

 - Java
 - OOP
-- Data Structures -> Tree + Linked List
+- Data structures -> tree + linked list
-- Clean Code
+- Clean code
 - LC -> Lecture Code

 <h2 style="color: #fee440;"> Adds </h2>